Metacor/Minecraft-Speedrun-Guide/readme.md

 	* if no Triple, w/ Good Gap: [Good Gap Stables](https://www.youtube.com/watch?v=ukyIkZMnw-w&t=357s)
 	* if no Triple, w/ Double Bad Gap: [Better Luck Next Time](https://i.imgur.com/YxRxdhI.webp)

+* Identify the Bastion Type, and run the Route accordingly
+* Required Items
+	* 10+ Obsidian, required to Blind Travel out of the Nether
+		* *ideally, 20+ for Educated/Calculated Travel*
+	* 12+ Ender Pearls, required to fill the 12 [End Portal Frames](https://minecraft.fandom.com/wiki/End_Portal_Frame) in the Stronghold
+		* *ideally, 16+, 2 for movement during the Ender Dragon fight, and ~2 incase your Eyes of Ender break while searching for the Stronghold*
+* Optional Items
+	* Fire Resistance Potions: Makes you immune to Lava / Fire Damage *(makes you immune to blaze's fireballs, but not their melee attackas)*
+	* String: Allows you to Craft 4:1 Wool in order to Craft 3:1 Beds *(if you don't have enough Beds from the Overworld, this isn't optional)*
+	* *Cross*Bow + Arrows: Allows you to [Half-Bow](https://youtu.be/whwjNbIni58) while in the Ender Dragon fight
+	* Fire Charges: if you entered the Nether with a Flintless Portal method, this can substitute for a Flint and Steel
+		* *if you got Flint while in the Overworld, but not extra Iron, you can also Craft Iron Nuggets 9:1 Ingots to Craft a Flint and Steel*
 <br/>

 ### **Pie-Ray** *aka.
 Piedar*